Saint Vincent de Paul Chapel: The reliquary of Saint Vincent

-Saint Vincent had died on 27 September 1660.
+Saint Vincent died on 27 September 1660.
 The body of Saint Vincent had been placed in the Chapel of Sisters of Charity after his death.
 When the remains of Saint Vincent were uncovered in 1712, they were relatively intact; but the eyes and nose were gone.
 By 1737, however, only the skeleton remained intact.

 The vessel for the relics was made by the jeweller Jean-Baptiste-Claude Odiot.
-It is 2.25 metres long sixty-five centimetres wide, and had a height in the center of about one meter.
+It is 2.25 metres long and sixty-five centimetres wide, and had a height in the center of about one meter.
 It is largely made of silver, and contains his skeleton.
-LAt one end is a waxen mask of the face and hand of the Saint.
+At one end is a waxen mask of the face and hand of the Saint.
 Above his head are the emblems of faith, hope, and charity, the three theological virtues associated with Vincent, carried by four angels.
 The vessel was funded by a public subscription from the people of Paris.